deonlum/irga-data-processing/data-processing.md

 After running clean_my_file, the data can be analysed in a number of ways.
 This final function (plot_my_data) was written to be what I needed it to be.
-But you can probably just process the clean_data dataframe in anyway you want.
+But you can probably just process the clean_data dataframe in any way you want.

 plot_my_data has a few arguments you can input:

-start_time and end_time can be altered to limit analysis to the desired time.
+-   start_time and end_time can be altered to limit analysis to the desired time.
 For example, if I wanted to discard the first 30 seconds, I’d set start_time = 31, and if I wanted to end if 3 minutes after, I’d set end_time = 211.

-show_plots = TRUE will allow you to run through all the individual plots, pressing enter each time to move to the next plot (hit esc to quit out of it).
+-   show_plots = TRUE will allow you to run through all the individual plots, pressing enter each time to move to the next plot (hit esc to quit out of it).
 Informative but probably set show_plots = FALSE if you have a ton of plots.
 Note that it plots all measurements, ignoring the start_time/end_time arguments.

 As an example, here’s the final data set for the start and end times I mention earlier: